KannonZenetism/zenetism-field-physics/field-physics/fpx/centropic-entropic-field-interaction-dynamics.md

 Centropic fields are subject to external entropic pressure from other fields, environmental conditions, and deliberate entropic action.
 External entropic impact — harm enacted by others, structural failure, environmental fragmentation — reduces operative CQ and may temporarily activate E-operator responses (E₁ through E₁₅) within an otherwise centropic field.

 **Key principle:** Lower centropic coherence (lower CQ) increases vulnerability to external entropic incursion.
 This is a resilience differential, not an essence differential.
-A centropically oriented field at L₁ / L₂ is structurally more exposed than one operating at L₃ / L₄, because the lower hypostatic layers carry less accumulated coherence.
+A centropically oriented field at the embodiment‑proximal hypostatic layers (L₁ / L₂) is structurally more exposed than one operating at L₃ / L₄, because these layers carry less accumulated coherence.
 This does not mean L₁ / L₂ fields are entropically oriented — it means their bandwidth operates closer to the minimum coherence threshold for their layer.

 **Glyphic signature:** `{◈_centropic} + [E_external] → <Field Stress Response>`